acousticly/docs/blog/2021-08-19-ping-issues.md

 Here's a quick crash course on Node.js: While Node may have multi-threaded cluster support, a single process will only be allocated to a single thread.
 This means that if User A queues a command at the same time as User B queues a command, those commands can't be served at the same time.
 So they are served sequentially, meaning that the first user to issue a command will be the first user to receive a response.
 :::

+# TL;DR

-Long story short, I've made some changes to Acoustic that _should_ improve latency until the rewrite is complete, which should be done when it's done.
+I've made some changes to Acoustic that _should_ improve latency until the rewrite is complete, which should be done when it's done.